AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 21.md

 -> implement the RefundPayment method
     -> create refund options
     -> create new service
-    -> get the refund (if fails, it will throw an exception that we will manage on the middleware) -> return refund status
+    -> get the refund
+        -> if fails, Stripe SDK will throw an exception, and my ExceptionMiddleware.cs will catch it -> return refund status

 -- AdminController.cs --
 -> create a new endpoint RefundOrder